What are the symptoms of PCOS?

 • If not managed, diabetes can damage the kidneys and can lead to blindness, nerve damage, and foot problems.10 Type 2 diabetes also increases the risk for heart disease and high blood pressure.

-• More than one-half of people with PCOS will have either type 2 diabetes or prediabetes before their early 40s.11
+• More than one-half of women with PCOS will have either type 2 diabetes or prediabetes before their early 40s.11

-Just because a person is diagnosed with PCOS does not mean they will experience all these issues.
-However, they and their health care providers may want to monitor their health for signs of these issues as part of their regular care.
+Just because a woman is diagnosed with PCOS does not mean she will experience all these issues.
+However, she and her health care providers may want to monitor her health for signs of these issues as part of her regular care.

 Citations